isomerpages/isomerpages-govtech/media/media-releases/_posts/2021-10-27-all-government-agencies-to-accept-singpass-digital-ic-from-1-november-2021.md

 Annex A - Screenshots of the Singpass app’s New Interface

-**A Digital IC in your pocket, for all Singapore Residents** *Familiar and easily recognisable coloured cards
+**A Digital IC in your pocket, for all Singapore Residents**
+<br>*Familiar and easily recognisable coloured cards

 Singapore Citizen
 ![Singapore Citizen](/images/media-release/Annex A - Singapore Citizen.png)